Canon 1Ds vs Olympus PEN-F

-The Canon EOS-1Ds and the Olympus PEN-F are two digital cameras that were revealed to the public, respectively, in September 2002 and January 2016.
+The Canon EOS-1Ds and the Olympus PEN-F are two digital cameras that were officially introduced, respectively, in September 2002 and January 2016.
 The 1Ds is a DSLR, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds) and a Four Thirds (PEN-F) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 11 megapixels, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1Ds vs Olympus PEN-F

-The side-by-side display below illustrates the physical size and weight of the Canon 1Ds and the Olympus PEN-F. Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The physical size and weight of the Canon 1Ds and the Olympus PEN-F are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1Ds – represents the basis for the calculations across all the size and weight measures).